 Step-by-Step Packaging & Labelling Compliance Checklist (2026)

-- Display your FSSAI license number prominently on the packaging.
+- Print your FSSAI license number clearly.

 🚀 Launch with Confidence | Food Packaging and Labelling.